-COHORT

-Fall Students must provide NIMAA with evidence of all required immunizations no later than August 20, 2024, 8pm MT.
-The Influenza (Flu) Vaccine is the only exception to this timeline, and must be received, with evidence provided, by December 1, 2024, 8pm MT.
-Spring Students must provide NIMAA with evidence of all required immunizations, including the flu vaccine, no later than February 18, 2025, 8pm MT.
+COHORT TIMELINE Fall Students must provide NIMAA with evidence of all required immunizations no later than August 22, 2023, at 8pm MT.
+The Influenza (Flu) Vaccine is the only exception to this timeline, and must be received, with evidence provided, by December 1, 2023, at 8pm MT.
+Spring Students must provide NIMAA with evidence of all required immunizations, including the flu vaccine, no later than February 20, 2024 at 8pm MT.